abhigandhi29/Software_Lab/Assig3_Theory/Readme.md

 ## Railway.cpp, Railway.h

-Raiway class contains two static vectors sStations and sDistStation and It can calculate distance between any two given stations and Railway is a singleton class as there can be only one railway with name IndianRailway.
+Railway class contains two static vectors sStations and sDistStation and It can calculate distance between any two given stations and Railway is a singleton class as there can be only one railway with name IndianRailways.

 ## BookingClasses.cpp, BookingClasses.h

-It Contains 4 abstract classes BookingClasses, Tire1, Tire2, Tire3  and rest are Singleton classes representing options given by Indian Railway because for all instance of any oone type all factors must be same.
+It Contains 4 abstract classes BookingClasses, Tire1, Tire2, Tire3  and rest are Singleton classes representing options given by Indian Railway because for all instance of any one type all factors must be same.

 ```mermaid
 stateDiagram